MKInstrument ClassMKInstruments are the agents through

 example in the previous section, returns the count for the default

-is in automatic mode,
+If the MKSynthPatch is in automatic mode,

 you don't need to specify which MKPatchTemplate

 to use.
-The MKSynthInstrument
+The MKSynthInstrument automatically

-creates a MKSynthPatch
+creates a MKSynthPatch with the correct

-to accommodate the parameters
+MKPatchTemplate to accommodate the parameters

-in the MKNote
+in the MKNotes it receives.

-'s primary task is to
+MKSynthPatchesA MKSynthInstrument's primary task is to

-s to its
+forward MKNotes to its

-es.
+MKSynthPatches.
 The

-class defines three methods that
+MKSynthPatch class defines three methods that

 are designed to be invoked by a

-for this purpose:
+MKSynthInstrument for this purpose:

 noteOn: is used to

-forward a noteOn type MKNote
+forward a noteOn type MKNote.

 noteUpdate: forwards noteUpdates.